platformland/electric-book/book/text/measure.md

 * What code libraries are being used?
 * Where are the users (central government, local government, private sector?)
 * How many distinct services and organizations are using the platform?
 * What is the service up-time?
+(Up-time targets will likely vary depending on the type of platform).

 Conduct user research with your team and understand what data they need to do their job effectively.